Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 Connecting from inside the Kubernetes cluster

-For an example of invoking cqlsh from inside a Kubernetes cluster, refer to Connect to Cassandra with cqlsh within Kubernetes cluster.
+For an example of invoking cqlsh from inside a Kubernetes cluster, refer to Connect to Cassandra using CQL shell within Kubernetes Cluster.

-Kubernetes Operator for Apache Cassandra makes a Kubernetes headless service available at <clusterName>-<datacenterName>-service.
-Any client app that submits CQL commands inside the Kubernetes cluster needs to connect to this service and use the nodes in a round-robin fashion as contact points.
+The Cassandra Operator makes a Kubernetes headless service available at <clusterName>-<datacenterName>-service Any client app that submits CQL commands inside the Kubernetes cluster needs to connect to this service and use the nodes in a round-robin fashion as contact points.

-When you use the DataStax Java driver in an app, and prepare to connect the driver to a DSE cluster from within the Kubernetes cluster, there are two overall choices.
-The Java driver accepts either:
+When you use the Cassandra Java driver in an app, and prepare to connect the driver to a DSE cluster from within the Kubernetes cluster, there are two overall choices.
+The Java driver accepts either of the following:

-• one Inet[Socket]Address parameter to connect.
-In this case the Java driver uses it as the control connection, and talks directly to the cluster to discover the other nodes and to connect to them.
+• One Inet[Socket]Address parameter to connect.
+In this case, the Java driver uses it as the cluster control connection, and then discovers other nodes through this connection.

-However, with version 4.x of the DataStax Java driver, when you specify a hostname in the contact points definition in the config file, the Java driver first resolves every host associated with the hostname.
-In the case of the cluster deployed by the Kubernetes Operator for Apache Cassandra, using the hostname of the Kubernetes service (example: cluster1-dc1-service) resolves to every IP address associated with the DSE cluster; that is, all of the IPs of the DSE nodes.
-The DataStax Java driver chooses one of those nodes as the control connection, connects to the other resolved nodes, and performs cluster verification to all of its connected local DSE nodes.
+However, in the Java driver 4.x series, when you specify a hostname in the contact points definition in the config file, the Java driver first resolves every host associated with the hostname.
+In the case of the cluster deployed by the the Cassandra Operator, using the hostname of the Kubernetes service (example: cluster1-dc1-service) resolves to every IP address associated with the DSE cluster; that is, all of the IPs of the DSE nodes.
+The Java driver chooses one of those nodes as the control connection, connects to the other resolved nodes, and performs cluster verification to all of its connected local DSE nodes.

 • InetAddress.getByName(cluster1-dc1-service) to resolve only one host, which the driver uses at init time, and then connect to DSE to discover the rest of the nodes.